Below is a Q&A with our new NRL Expert, David Barrett.

 Tell us a bit about yourself and your background.

 My name is David Barrett.
-I am an engineer with a university educated mathematical background, and a very keen watcher of sports.
+I am an engineer with a university educated mathematical background.
 I am what most people would refer to as a numbers person.
 The main aspect that I’m drawn to and really enjoy is the mental challenge of building a successful model that proves to be highly profitable.
 I take a very analytical approach to what I do, and I perform a lot of research to ensure success.
 In terms of gambling, I have been a positive expected value bettor for three years now utilising this NRL model.
 I like to pursue a mathematical edge through statistics, backed up by logic on my bets, as opposed to betting off a gut feel or opinion.

 How did you turn into a successful long-term punter?